bazzadazza72/FakeVirus/README.md

 This is the readme file for FakeVirus.
 It is recommended that you read it entirely so you know what goes on.

-Make sure you extract everything from the archive, the offline installer won't work properly if you don't.
+It is an exact (with some slight differences) copy from the readme file that is included in the compiled archive.

 ---------- How to install ----------